Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Partial Identification Strategies

 for any $d \in \left\lbrace 0, 1 \right\rbrace$, $y < \gamma_{C}$ and $v \in \mathcal{P}$, where $\mathcal{D} \coloneqq \left\lbrace \delta \in \mathbb{R}_{++} \colon y + \delta \in \mathcal{C} \right\rbrace$. \end{proposition}

 \begin{proof} See Appendix \ref{AppProofPropDMTRunderCID}. \end{proof}

 First, one can see that the bounds in Proposition \ref{PropDMTRunderCID} do not ``collapse'' to point identification when Assumption \ref{AsCensoring} holds.
 That is because the regression-dependence in Assumption \ref{AsIVCCensoring} is compatible with dependent censoring but does not directly restrict the amount of dependence between the potential outcomes and the censoring random variable.
 In order words, the nature of Assumption \ref{AsIVCCensoring} is different from Assumption \ref{AsCensoring} and does not constitute ``continuous relaxations'' of the independence assumption.

-On the other hand, Assumption \ref{AsIVCCensoring} allows us to exploit the information in $ \gamma_{d}(y,v,y+\delta)$ even under dependent censoring because of the (stochastic) monotonicity in $C$.
+Second, Assumption \ref{AsIVCCensoring} allows us to exploit the information in $ \gamma_{d}(y,v,y+\delta)$ even under dependent censoring because of the (stochastic) monotonicity in $C$.
 Since this monotonicity property holds for different values of $C$ less than the $\tilde{c}$, we take the supremum and infimum over $\delta$, so the bounds are tighter.

-The identification region will functionally depend on the propensity score (and thus the instrument), as reflected in the presence of $\gamma_{d}(y,v,y+\delta)$ in the bounds.
+Third, the identification region will functionally depend on the propensity score (and thus the instrument), as reflected in the presence of $\gamma_{d}(y,v,y+\delta)$ in the bounds.
 This will determine the shape of it.

 Furthermore, the bounds' length depends on the proportion of censored observations close to the value of the particular $y$, reflecting that regions with heavier censoring data tend to have wider bounds.

 From the partial identification of the $DMTR_{d}\left(y, v\right)$ functions, it also follows the partial identification of a range of $QMTE\left(\tau,v\right)$ across $\tau$ and the $RMTE(v)$, just like before.
 If one further imposes Assumptions \ref{AsFinite} and \ref{AsSupport}, partial identification results for the MTE function will also follow.
 For these functions, though, it is important to ensure that the lower and upper bounds in Proposition \ref{PropDMTRunderCID} are monotone in $y$, which can be enforced using a similar approach as in \citet{Manski2021}.
 More specifically, for a grid of weakly increasing $y$'s, if $ \max_{\delta \in \mathcal{D}}LB_d(y_{k+1},c,\delta) < \max_{\delta \in \mathcal{D}}LB_d(y_{k},c,\delta)$, we can simply redefine $\max_{\delta \in \mathcal{D}}LB_d(y_{k+1},c,\delta) = \max_{\delta \in \mathcal{D}}LB_d(y_{k},c,\delta)$; the analogous is true for the upper bound.
 Alternatively, one can use the rearrangement procedure as in \citet{Chernozhukov2009b}.
 We state these results as corollaries for convenience.